The Best Restaurants In Oakland guide image

 Lovely’s is the Uptown patio hangout.
 The smashburger and fried chicken joint shares a string light-filled outdoor space with Two Pitchers Brewing, and it’s where to meet up before a show at the Fox—or any time you want to fill a picnic table and drink fruity radlers with a fantastic handheld meal.
 The caramelized patties pretty much melt in your mouth, and hot chicken sandwiches are served on squishy sesame buns that soak up the spicy juices.
 Hop in the inevitable line, order a cone of soft serve for later, and stay for an hour or three.

 There’s no shortage of exceptional taco spots in Oakland, whether you want to scarf down al pastor from a late-night truck like Tacos Mi Rancho or load up on mesquite-grilled carne asada at Tacos El Último Baile.
 El Paisa is the queen bee.
 The East Oakland spot—complete with picnic tables under a covered patio and a meat assembly line—is serving fall-apart lengua, perfect suadero, and juicy carnitas atop impossibly moist corn tortillas.
-Anticipation builds after you order, and watch staff chop and dress tacos a mile a minute in the kitchen behind the counter.
+Anticipation builds after you order as you watch staff chop and dress tacos a mile a minute in the kitchen behind the counter.
 Once you’re handed a steaming plate of tacos (with nopales and cebollitas, too), go feral at the salsa bar, which is loaded with options that range from mild to “send milk, now.”

 Punchy, bold, bright, and “we have romantic feelings" are what come to mind when we think about Jo’s Modern Thai.
 The Laurel District restaurant is the party dinner spot, and the middle ground between roll-up-in-sweats casual and fancy.
 Colorful touches like a tropical back patio oasis, a hanging neon monkey, and bright purple cocktails keep things loose.
 And the Thai classics with seasonal, Californian twists are also two steps above casual.
 Thick shrimp toast is buttery and drizzled with a sweet-sour mayo.
 Drunken noodles are leveled up with fatty-salty slices of locally smoked brisket.
 And oysters get the special treatment of chili jam and strawberries.
 Birthdays, flirty dates, and catch-ups with friends who are in town for 36 hours are all happening here.

 This former pop-up is making hands-down the best bagels in Oakland.
 And if you aren’t already a regular, it’s time to get to know them.
 Golden-brown crusts are evenly covered in seasonings, and the inside of each one is both fluffy and stretchy.
-The open-faced bagels are the way to go: the toppings, like deep-red heirloom tomatoes or seasonal vegetables with salsa macha, are straight out of a farmer’s market.
+The open-faced bagels are the way to go: the toppings, like deep-red heirloom tomatoes or seasonal vegetables with salsa macha, are straight out of a farmers market.
 But we won't stop you from ordering a “freshie”—a.k.a. whatever bagel is hottest out of the oven—smeared with butter and salt.
 And don’t skip out on the housemade chocolate and cinnamon rugelach.

 Do you recall the last time you had a meal so good that you inhaled it faster than a kid with a helium balloon, and then licked the plate sparkling clean until there was no trace of a single crumb?
 If not, go to Dela Curo.
 The closet-sized stall at Old Oakland’s Swan’s Market turns out heavenly plates overflowing with Japanese black curry, a darker, less-starchy version than the curry many of us know so well.
 Order one with tonkatsu or silky omelette, prop yourself up on one of the stools overlooking the kitchen, and watch as things are fried, folded, and scooped in front of you before enthusiastically eating up your own massive plate.